 I noticed how critical I felt after every single church event or bible study.
 Will this always feel fake and flimsy and boring?

-I noticed how refugees fresh from Syria gathered around our table each week and how our desire to convert them or converse with them about our faith fell to the bottom of our priorities.
+I noticed how refugees fresh from Syria gathered around our table each week and how our desire to convert them to Christianity or converse with them about our faith tradition fell to the bottom of our priorities.
 How could God turn away from them forever all because they called him by another name?

 I noticed how I stopped dishing out advice to other women, no matter their age.
 I am seeking and wandering just like they are and would be lying if I said otherwise.